Skip to content

 • 4 - Deardorff 1.5-order TKE

-Note: Only affects LES runs (-m les).
+Note: Required for LES runs (-m les).
 DNS mode ignores this setting.
 Dynamic models (2-4) are more computationally expensive but generally more accurate.

 Example: 2